 How the five combine into the IQ score

-The SB5 reports four IQ-style scores: a Full-Scale IQ (the weighted combination of all five factors), a Verbal IQ (the verbal halves of the five), a Nonverbal IQ (the nonverbal halves), and a Brief IQ (a short two-subtest screening).
+The SB5 reports four IQ-style scores: a Full-Scale IQ (the weighted combination of all five factors), a general IQ estimate based on all five cognitive abilities, and a Brief IQ (a short two-subtest screening).
 All of them are scaled to a mean of 100 and a standard deviation of 15, so a score of 130 is two standard deviations above the average — the conventional cut-off for “gifted.”

 The factor indices are scaled the same way, so you can compare them directly.
-A profile that reads “Innate Intelligence 130 / Knowledge 110 / Quantitative 95 / Visual-Spatial 125 / Working Memory 105” is much more interesting than the Full-Scale 115 it averages out to.
-It tells the test-taker, accurately, that they are unusually good at finding patterns and unusually weak at quantity — a profile common in writers, designers, and software engineers who avoid the math-heavy parts of the work.
+A profile that reads “Innate Intelligence 130 / Knowledge 110 / Quantitative 95 / Visual-Spatial 125 / Working Memory 105” is much more informative than the overall Full-Scale 115 it averages out to.
+It shows an individual who is especially strong in pattern recognition and spatial reasoning, with relative weakness in quantitative reasoning — a profile often seen in fields like writing, design, and software development where strengths are unevenly distributed across cognitive domains.

 This is the picture Binet always wanted.
 He wrote in 1909: “Comprehension, inventiveness, direction, and criticism — intelligence is contained in these four words.”
 The factor structure of the modern test is the technical version of that intuition.